voyeg3r/dotfaster/vim/wiki/awk.md

 # How to determine the line number of the last occurrence of a string in a file

     awk '/Fedora/ { ln = FNR } END { print ln }'

+We can also count how many fields we have in a file:

+    awk "{print NF}" < file.txt | uniq

 # Filter a file into odd.txt and even.txt
 + https://unix.stackexchange.com/a/287987/3157